Manage Debit Orders

 • Click on “Submit

-• Card details will be validated, close the window to return to the Masterfile.
+• Card details will be validated, and the window will close to return to the Masterfile.

 Please note that any information changed in the Masterfile must be changed prior to setting up a batch.
 Any change in the Masterfile will NOT be pulled through to a batch, which has already been created.

-In the Masterfile list view, by clicking on the Pencil on the left of the Masterfile entry, you can edit all information of your client, please see all tabs below:
+In the Masterfile list view, by clicking on the Pencil on the left of the Masterfile entry, you can edit all information about your customer.
+Please see all tabs below:

 Account details

-• Delete: You can tick “delete” if a client has cancelled their debit order.
-This client will be moved under your deleted status.
+• Delete: You can tick “delete” if a customer has cancelled their debit order.
+This customer will be moved under your deleted status.

 • Edit: This option allows you to make changes to the details you have previously captured.